jlder/SLM-recorder/docs/03_state_machine_behavior_review.md

 ### 13.1 Before open

-Before opening a new recording file, SD task verifies:
+Before opening a recording file, SD task verifies:

 - SD card presence;
 - file-count limit;
 - free-space threshold.

 If any check fails, SD task raises the corresponding SD error and the high-level state machine transitions to error handling.

+For file opening, SD task requests a daily prefix from `record_format` using the registration and recording-start date.
+It then calls `sd_open_record_daily()`.
+The SD storage layer creates `_1.bin` for the first session of the day or renames the existing same-day file to the next `_N.bin` suffix and appends the session data.

 ### 13.2 During writing